Request more information and get involved.

 How is Presbyterian Homes funded?

 We rely on the generosity of churches, foundations, businesses and individual donors and some state and municipal funding to meet the needs of those in our care.
-Approximately 50% of our spending is funded by charity.
+Some of our programs also rely on grant funding.

-What are some needs of the residences at Presbyterian Homes?
+What are some needs of the adult residences at PHFS and the Family Alliance?

 We are always thankful to receive household items including:

-How can I make a gift to Presbyterian Homes?
+How can I make a gift to PHFS and the Family Alliance?

-We have a number of convenient ways for you to financially support Presbyterian Homes & Family Services.
-You may give now through our secure online donation process, you may mail a donation to our administrative offices in Lynchburg, Virginia, or you may telephone us with your donation information.
+We have a number of convenient ways for you to financially support our work.
+You may give now through our secure online donation process, you may mail a donation to our administrative offices in Lynchburg, Virginia, or you may call us with your donation information.

 We also accept gifts of stock and planned gifts.
 For more information about our giving options, please contact Mark Morrison, Vice President of Development at 434-455-3647.